y-takefuji/generativeAI/README.md

 # Examples via browser

 The difficulty level is indicated by the number of asterisks (*).
 The more asterisks, the higher the difficulty.
+You should comple problems without asterisks before challenging asterisks problems.

 <b>
-1. Query to AI: show a code in Python to display a graph with data.csv composed of x and y determinants.
+1. Query to AI: show Python code to display a graph with data.csv Use 'x' as an independent variable and 'y' is a dependent variable.
 </b>

 <pre>